How I Made Nyctea Scandiaca (Snowy Owl) Wearable Art

 With all of the wintry weather and beautiful snow we have been getting in February, it has made me want to share this design I created a few years ago.
 This was my first attempt a wearable art and creating an avant-garde piece.
 The entire dress is made from paper, mostly reused items and natural elements I gathered from the woods.
 Looking at my Snowy Owl design now, I am still amazed that I was able to create something so fantastical.

-I was asked by the ManneqArt organization to create a wearable art sculpture for their upcoming contest.
-They needed an example of a design that was a combination of fashion and art.
+I was asked by a clothing designer to create a wearable art sculpture for an upcoming contest.
+She needed an example of a design that was a combination of fashion and art.
 I don’t usually make things look this abstract so it was very challenging and a lot of fun to go crazy with my creativity.
-She is 7 feet tall and a little intimidating.
+The mannequin I used is 7 feet tall and a little intimidating.
 After working on her in the wee hours of the night, I thought I saw her blinking.
 I am happy with the way she came out though even though she did scare me at times.
-She almost has a woodland, fantasy, Elven princess look about her…very Middle Earth.
+She almost has a woodland, fantasy, Elven princess look about her very Middle Earth.

 I decided to make my wearable art design completely out of paper and natural elements.
 I like using unconventional materials to create my designs.
 I think it adds interest especially when it is a wearable piece.

 The dress was made from white tissue paper that I crinkled and painted to give it an icy look.
 I painted branches I found in the woods white frost to accent her dress.
 I cut feathers from wrapping paper to attach to the branches to simulate the frozen tree limbs.

 The feathers for the mask were created from holiday wrapping paper and I added chandelier beads to the twigs to add more of a frozen feeling.
 I love how the branches have curly grapevine accents.

 Here I am fixing a few of the hand-cut leaves and branches that were disrupted in the move to her temporary stay at the mall.
 She now resides in a wearable art museum.